John the Apostle: Position among the apostles

-John is always mentioned in the group of the first four apostles in the Gospels and in the Book of Acts, listed either second, third or fourth.
+In the Gospels and in the Book of Acts, the Apostle John is always mentioned in the group of the first four apostles, listed either second, third or fourth.

-John, along with his brother James and Peter, formed an informal triumvirate among the Twelve Apostles in the Gospels.
-Jesus allowed them to be the only apostles present at three particular occasions during his public ministry, the Raising of Jairus' daughter, Transfiguration of Jesus and Agony in the Garden of Gethsemane.
+John, his brother James, and Peter formed an informal triumvirate among the Twelve Apostles in the Gospels.
+Jesus appointed them to be the only apostles to accompany him at three particular occasions during his public ministry: the Raising of Jairus' daughter, the Transfiguration of Jesus, and the Agony in the Garden of Gethsemane.

 Jesus sent only Peter and John into the city to make the preparation for the final Passover meal (the Last Supper).

-Many traditions identify the "disciple whom Jesus loved" in the Gospel of John as the Apostle John, but this identification is debated.
+Many traditions identify the Apostle John as the "disciple whom Jesus loved" in the Gospel of John, but this identification is debated.
 At the meal itself, the "disciple whom Jesus loved" sat next to Jesus.
 It was customary to recline on couches at meals, and this disciple leaned on Jesus.
 Tradition identifies this disciple as John.

 After the arrest of Jesus in the Garden of Gethsemane, only Peter and the "other disciple" (according to tradition, John) followed him into the palace of the high-priest.
-The "beloved disciple" alone, among the Apostles, remained near Jesus at the foot of the cross on Calvary alongside myrrhbearers and numerous other women.
+The "beloved disciple", alone among the Apostles, remained near Jesus at the foot of the cross on Calvary alongside myrrhbearers and numerous other women.
 Following the instruction of Jesus from the Cross, the beloved disciple took Mary, the mother of Jesus, into his care as the last legacy of Jesus.
 Peter and John were also the only two apostles who ran to the empty tomb after Mary Magdalene bore witness to the resurrection of Jesus.

-After Jesus' Ascension and the descent of the Holy Spirit at Pentecost, John, together with Peter, took a prominent part in the founding and guidance of the church.
-He was with Peter at the healing of the lame man at Solomon's Porch in the Temple and he was also thrown into prison with Peter.
+After Jesus' Ascension and the descent of the Holy Spirit at Pentecost, the Apostle John, together with Peter, took a prominent part in the founding and guidance of the church.
+He was with Peter at the healing of the lame man at Solomon's Porch in the Temple; and he was thrown into prison with Peter.
 Later, only Peter and John went to visit the newly converted believers in Samaria.

-While he remained in Judea and the surrounding area, the other disciples returned to Jerusalem for the Apostolic Council (c.
+While John remained in Judea and the surrounding area, the other disciples returned to Jerusalem for the Apostolic Council (c.
 48–50 AD).
-Paul, in opposing his enemies in Galatia, explicitly recalled that John, along with Peter and James the Just, were collectively recognized as the three Pillars of the Church.
-He also referred to the recognition that his Apostolic preaching of a gospel free from Jewish Law was received from these three, the most prominent men of the messianic community at Jerusalem.
+Paul the Apostle, in opposing his enemies in Galatia, explicitly recalled that John, Peter and James the Just, were collectively recognized as the three Pillars of the Church.
+And Paul referred to the recognition that his Apostolic preaching of a gospel free from Jewish Law was received from these three, the most prominent men of the messianic community at Jerusalem.